DBAPI User Guide

 # Client

-Refers to applications that call platform APIs, such as Python, Java, etc. Each client has a unique identifier clientId and secret secret, created by the system administrator and assigned API access permissions.
+The application that call APIs, such as Python program, Java program, etc. Each client has a unique clientId and secret, created by the system administrator and assigned API access permissions.

 # Quick Start